A brief introduction is in order.

 The world is (luckily) bigger than academia.

-Since May 2018, I write a monthly column at Gemeente.nu on procurement, government and market, competition and anything else that needs attention.
-I am part of the national committee on ‘Beter Aanbesteden’ (Better Procurement), which is initiated by the Dutch ministry of Economic Affairs and Climate, and a board member of the Dutch Association for Public Procurement law (NVvA).
-Previously, I was an invited member of the NEVI and NVvA committees that were in charge of preparing for the new EU public procurement Directives.
+Listen to my podcast on public procurement (and take your first steps in Dutch?).
+New episodes come out every month since January 2019.
+Since May 2018, I write a column at Gemeente.nu on procurement, government and market, competition and anything else that needs attention.
+I am currently a board member of the Dutch Association for Public Procurement law (NVvA) and an editor of Tijdschrift Aanbestedingsrecht en Staatssteunrecht (Dutch journal for public procurement and state aid law).
+Previously, I was part of the national committee on ‘Beter Aanbesteden’ (Better Procurement), which was initiated by the Dutch ministry of Economic Affairs and Climate.
+Also, I was an invited member of the NEVI and NVvA committees that were in charge of preparing for the new EU public procurement Directives.

 Life before all of this was (also!) quite good.